If you are visiting the area, be sure to have a read of our guide to the best places to eat and drink in Felixstowe.

 Felixstowe Ferry Golf Club was voted by Golf Monthly as one of the top 200 golf courses in the UK so for those more interested in golf than crazy golf, this is the place to head.
 There is an excellent “Pay & Play” 9 hole course, and all are welcome – Tourists, Beginners, Golfers and Juniors.

 One of Felixstowe’s claims to fame is that it is the home to the UK’s largest container port, and Europe’s busiest.
 The viewing area at Landguard on the southern edge of the town offers great views of container and passenger ships coming in to Felixstowe and Harwich harbours from all over the world.
-Here too, at the mouth of the River Orwell, are the Landguard Bird Observatory and the Landguard Peninsular nature reserves, significant sites for shore and migrant birds, and rare shingle flowers.
+Here too, at the mouth of the River Orwell, are the Landguard Bird Observatory and the Landguard Peninsular nature reserves, significant sites for shore and migrant birds, and rare shingle flowers, while just across the water is the picturesque Shotley Peninsula.

 History and Culture